 U.S. Medicaid: The U.S. Medicaid Drug Rebate Program is administered by state governments using state and federal funds to provide assistance to certain qualifying individuals and families, who cannot finance their own medical expenses.
 Calculating the rebates to be paid related to this program involves interpreting relevant regulations, which are subject to challenge or change in interpretative guidance by government authorities.
 Provisions for Medicaid rebates are estimated based upon identifying the products subject to a rebate, historical experience, patient demand, product pricing and the mix of contracts and specific terms in the individual state agreements.
-The provisions for Medicaid rebates are recorded in the same period that the corresponding revenues are recognized; however, the Medicaid rebates are not fully paid until subsequent periods.
-There is often a time lag of several months between Takeda recording the revenue deductions and Takeda's final accounting for Medicaid rebates.
+The provisions for Medicaid rebates are recognized; however, the Medicaid rebates are not fully paid until subsequent periods.
+There is often a time lag of several months between Takeda recording the revenue deductions and

+Takeda's final accounting for Medicaid rebates.
 These expected product specific assumptions relate to estimating which of Takeda's revenue transactions will ultimately be subject to the U.S. Medicaid program.